-This article compares Maxwell's electrodynamics with the almost forgotten Weber electrodynamics by means of an easily reproducible and simple experiment.
+This article compares Maxwell's electrodynamics with the almost forgotten Weber electrodynamics as test theory by means of an easily reproducible and simple experiment.
 For this purpose, it is first theoretically inferred in two different ways that when charging a specially designed capacitor with a current source because of the displacement current a force should occur onto a permanent magnet between the plates, which is diametrically different in its direction in both theories.
-Subsequently, the experimental setup is described and, based on the results, it is determined that nature seems to follow Weber's law of force.
-The result shows furthermore that Maxwell's magnetostatics seems to lead to false predictions under specific everyday conditions.
+Subsequently, the experimental setup is described and, based on the results, it is determined that nature seems to follow Weber's law of force in this case.
+The result shows furthermore that Maxwell's magnetostatics can lead to false predictions under specific everyday conditions.

 Vixra.org is a pre-print repository rather than a journal.
 Articles hosted may not yet have been verified by peer-review and should be treated as preliminary.
 In particular, anything that appears to include financial or legal advice or proposed medical treatments should be treated with due caution.
 Vixra.org will not be responsible for any consequences of actions that result from any form of use of any documents on this website.